isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    +--------------------------+-----------------+-----------------+-----------------+
    | addr-reg-enable          | 148             | empty           | false           |
    +--------------------------+-----------------+-----------------+-----------------+

+The unicast option was deprecated by the last DHCPv6 RFC, it is still supported but not be used and will be removed in a further Kea release.

 Options marked with (1) have option definitions, but the logic behind them is not implemented.
 That means that, technically, Kea knows how to